vdaubry/vdaubry.github.io/_posts/2014-11-21-SEO-for-your-Jekyll-blog.markdown

 ###Part 3: SEO

-Je ne suis pas expert SEO et ce n'est pas le sujet de cet article, cela étant dit il y a t'il des choses simple que l'on peut faire pour améliorer le référencement de ce blog ?

-Voilà la liste des modifications que j'ai apporté au template clean blog :

-1) Ne pas inclure systématiquement le nom du blog dans la balise title
+what are the simple things you can do to improve the SEO of your blog ?
+Here is the list of changes I made to clean blog template :

+1) Do not systematically include the blog name in the title tag

 source : <a href="http://sixrevisions.com/content-strategy/5-common-seo-mistakes-with-web-page-titles/)">5 Common SEO Mistakes with Web Page Titles</a>

-Avant :
+Before :

 {% highlight html %}
 {% raw %}